MiladKetabGhale/LLM_Cybersecurity_Summarizer/Performance_Engineering/documentation.md

 <!-- Performance_Engineering/documentation.md -->
+# Remark

+The Performance Engineering component is under development currently.
+Summaries of each stage as well as detailed results are to be produces as planned step by step.
+As a result, the structuring of this component will be adjusted accordingly.

 # Performance Engineering & Optimisation

 Several initial optimisations (multithreaded dataloading, M1‑specific GPU utilisation, etc.) have already been implemented — see the Performance Engineering notes in the main README.md.
 A deeper, end‑to‑end analysis will follow once the May roadmap items (distillation, quantisation, latency tuning, etc.) have landed.